Music at the Margins of Sense

 • Chapter 3: Deafness qua Vibration

-• Chapter 5: Tinnitus, Hyperacusis, and Auditory Self-Regulation
+• Chapter 5: Auditory Self-Regulation

 • Coda: Expert Listening as Musical World-Building